 This post may contain affiliate links.
-Please see our Disclosure Policy for details
+Please see my disclosure policy for details.

-Get Your Home Holiday Ready
+11 Steps to Getting Your Home Holiday Ready

 Grab a storage bin or two and walk through your home removing any decorative or unnecessary items that can be put away for the season.